DeepBlockDeepak/my-neural-network/README.md

-# My Neural Network Project
+# Simple Neural Network Project

 A simple, hand-rolled neural network project for testing and exploration.